gravitational/teleport/docs/user-manual.md

 > tsh login --proxy=work.example.com
 ```

-This allows you to supply your passwrd and the 2nd factor authentication
+This allows you to supply your password and the 2nd factor authentication
 at the beginning of the day.
 Subsequent `tsh ssh` commands will run without
-asking for your credentials.
+asking for your credentials until the temporary certificate expires (by default 22 hours).

 ## Exploring the Cluster